daskza19/QuestManager/README.md

 ![Quests Class](https://raw.githubusercontent.com/daskza19/QuestManager/master/Web%20Files/Images/Images/Quest%20Class.png)

 * Events: As previously mentioned, we will also create a new structure called “Events”, this firstly is formed by a type that distinguishes it.
-In my code I have implemented a "TOUCH_EVENT", which makes you have to press to pass the event.
+In my code I have implemented a "TOUCH_EVENT", which makes you have to touch the player with the other object.
 As stated, a quest (the structure shown above) has events within it.
 When all the events in a quest have been completed, the quests will be ended and therefore they will be placed on their respective list within the Quest Manager.

 ![Events Class](https://raw.githubusercontent.com/daskza19/QuestManager/master/Web%20Files/Images/Images/Event%20Class.png)